Travel Info

 Every additional 30 minutes or part thereof- US $3000

-In addition a security of $5000 must be deposited with TCB.
+In addition a security of $5000 must be deposited with DoT.
 The deposit will be refunded upon completion of the film to the satisfaction of Tourism Council of Bhutan

 Visa Formalities

-All visitors require visa to travel to Bhutan except for tourists from India, Bangladesh and Maldives.
+All visitors require visa to travel to Bhutan, for tourists from India & Bangladesh the amount is US$15/ (Indian Nationality can pay the visa fee in INR).
 Get Into Bhutan Tours will process the visa after receiving scanned passport copies and tour payment.
 This is a simple procedure.
 You will receive your Visa Clearance Letter from us.
 The actual visa will be stamped in your passport on arrival at Paro Airport or at any of the two border entry points if traveling by road.

 Best Season To Visit